-1) Relevance of the proposal to the call, including proposed measures ensuring objectivity and independence and handling of conflicts of interest (maximum score: 35 points)
+1) Relevance of the proposal to the call, including proposed measures ensuring objectivity and independence and handling of conflicts of interest (maximum score: 40 points)

-- the extent to which the action meets the objectives of the call for proposals; - the degree of involvement of relevant applicant organisations in the analysis and eventual implementation of the preparatory action; - the level to which the proposed activities of the Observatory will contribute with outreach towards relevant stakeholders;

-- the degree to which the proposed activities ensure a high level of independence and objectivity of the Observatory; - the measures proposed to avoid conflict of interest and how to address it, in case this occurs.
+- the extent to which the action meets the objectives of the call for proposals; - the relevance, interest and added-value of the research topics proposed; - the degree of involvement of relevant applicant organisations in the analysis and eventual implementation of the preparatory action and notably the allocation of tasks across the different organisations involved; - the level to which the proposed activities of the Observatory will contribute with outreach towards relevant stakeholders; - the degree to which the proposed activities ensure a high level of independence and objectivity of the Observatory; - the measures proposed to avoid conflict of interest and how to address it, in case this occurs.

-2) Quality of the proposed implementation methodology (maximum score: 15 points)
+2) Quality of the proposed implementation methodology (maximum score: 20 points)

-- the approaches, methods, techniques and tools presented in the proposal, their adequacy and relevance for the services required according to the call for proposals; - the clarity and consistency of the proposed activities; - the adequacy of the team structure, team sizing per key area of expertise, the allocation of roles and responsibilities of the proposed team, work organisation and coordination within the team.
+- the approaches, methods, techniques and tools presented in the proposal, their adequacy and relevance for the services required according to the call for proposals; - the clarity and consistency of the proposed activities; - the adequacy of the team structure, team sizing per key area of expertise, the allocation of roles and responsibilities of the proposed team, work organisation and coordination within the team; - the actions to ensure that the reputation of the Observatory remains high and objective.

-3) Expected impact of the action (maximum score: 15 points)
+3) Expected impact and EU value-added of the action (maximum score: 15 points)

-the added value, geographical coverage, transnational dimension and expected impact of the project at EU level.
+- the added value, geographical coverage, transnational dimension and expected impact of the project at EU level; - how the action will help to position the EU as a leading actor in the fight against tax evasion, tax avoidance and aggressive tax planning.

-4) Visibility of the action (maximum score 10 points)
+4) Visibility of the action (maximum score 15 points)

 - the quality and potential multiplier effect of the outreach activities towards target groups.
-The appropriateness of the activities and the dissemination of its final results: - the definition of Key Performance Indicators (KPIs) to measure the visibility of the different activities; - the added value in terms of transparency, accessibility, sharing information and knowledge in the areas related with the goals of this action.
+The appropriateness of the activities and the dissemination of its final results; - the definition of Key Performance Indicators (KPIs) to measure the visibility of the different activities; - the added value in terms of transparency, accessibility, sharing information and knowledge in the areas related with the goals of this action.